Nigeria at the 2020 Summer Olympics

 Nigeria competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 Since the nation made its debut in 1952, Nigerian athletes have appeared in every edition of the Summer Olympic Games, with the exception of the 1976 Summer Olympics in Montreal because of the African boycott.

 Medalists

 Competitors

 The following is the list of number of Nigerian competitors in the Games.

 Summary

 Mass disqualification of Nigerian athletes

 On 28 July 2021, the Athletics Integrity Unit announced that Nigeria had failed to meet the minimum drug testing requirements as per "Rule 15", which requires at least three no-notice outside of competition blood and urine drug tests no less than three weeks apart for 10 of their athletes.
 As such, all 10 athletes were disqualified from participating in their events.
+Those disqualified included Rosemary Chukwuma, Annette Echikunwoke, Favour Ofili, Chidi Okezie, Chioma Onyekwere, and Ruth Usoro.